REPLACEMENT CASEMENT WINDOWS

 Selected: Cottage One-High

-Our tuckaway handle provides an uninterrupted view and you can choose from eight different colors for your window’s hardware.
+Our tuckaway handle provides an uninterrupted view and you can choose from nine different colors for your window’s hardware.
 You can also select our Clear View® hinge for maximum views.

 Our Clear View® hinges sits at the frame edge so you can enjoy a full view outside with your casement window open.
 Our Easy Wash® hinge leaves a convenient gap between the sash and the frame to allow you to clean the exterior side of the window from inside your home.